chain-gang/PIVT/README.md

 ## [What is this?](#what-is-this)

-PIVT + is an fork an extention of the original [PIVT project](https://github.com/APGGroeiFabriek/PIVT) by APGGroeiFabriek.
+**PIVT + is a fork and extention of the original [PIVT project](https://github.com/APGGroeiFabriek/PIVT)** by APGGroeiFabriek.

-The original project was aimed to:
+**The original PIVT project was aimed to make it easy to deploy Fabric networks on Kubernetes, using Argo Workflow CRD's and Helm's powerful templating capabilities.** It makes it super easy to do things like:

 * Configure and launch the whole HL Fabric network, either:
   * A simple one, one peer per organization and Solo orderer